moodyhunter/MOS/docs/getting-started/dependencies.md

 The toolchain is built using the `makepkg` tool, which is part of the `pacman` package manager.

-You can find the packaging scripts for the toolchain in the [MOS Toolchain Repository](https://github.com/moodyhunter/mos-toolchain).
+You can find the packaging scripts for the toolchain in the [MOS Package Repository](https://github.com/moodyhunter/mos-packages).
 +++

 ### 3.3.
 Using the Toolchain